Today's Trivia and What Happened on September 3

 September 3, 1951

-The soap opera Search for Tomorrow debuts on TV.
-It ran for 35 years.
+The soap opera Search for Tomorrow debuts on CBS TV.
+It was initially broadcast as 15-minute live episodes.
+It ran for 35 years, switching to NBC in 1982.

 Thumbs Up